-After sell-out runs of Maverick Theatre Nick Hennegan's adaptation of Charles Dicken's classic tale, 'A Christmas Carol' in Birmingham and London over the last three years, the Maverick Theatre Company and Guy Masterson's Olivier Award-winning company, Theatre Tours International, come together to go back to the 'original'.
+After sell-out runs of Maverick Theatre Nick Hennegan's adaptation of Charles Dicken's classic tale, 'A Christmas Carol' in Birmingham and London over the last few years, the Maverick Theatre Company and Guy Masterson's Olivier Award-winning company, Theatre Tours International, come together to go back to the 'original'.

 Original - because the first ever solo live performance of A Christmas Carol was given by Charles Dickens himself!
 He became famous and indeed, travelled the world, reading his own works.
 Maverick Theatre Artistic Director Nick Hennegan found an early script especially edited by Dickens for live performance and this is the script he has adapted.

 Please sign up to our free mailing list if you'd like to know more